-Bruno Nettl, a music and anthropology professor, lists some of the various definitions for “ethnomusicology.”
+Bruno Nettl, a music and anthropology professor at the University of Illinois, lists some of the various definitions for “ethnomusicology.”
 Meanings, in terms of the material that is studied, range from “folk and what used to be called “primitive,” i.e. tribal or possibly ancient music,to “all human music” (The Study of Ethnomusicology, 2-3).
-Definitions that catagorize by type of activity involve denotations that include “a comparative study (of musical systems and cultures).”
+Definitions that categorize by type of activity involve denotations that include “a comparative study (of musical systems and cultures).”
 Nettl states that all musicologists, “at some level of conceptualization, they regard all musics as equal.
 Each music, they believe, is equally an expression of culture, and while cultures may differ in quality, they are bound to believe in the fundamental humanity, hence goodness, of all peoples” (The Study of Ethnomusicology, 10).

 Colonialism and the Production of Hybrid Culture

 Colonialism affected the people who were colonized economically, socially, and politically (see Colonial Education).
 In addition, cultural changes manifested themselves in literature, art, and music.
 When elements are brought, coerced, or drawn together, they may either repel, mingle, or do a bit of both.
 Examples of musical hybrids abound as the post-colonial period of history reigns (see Mimicry, Ambivalence and Hybridity).
 The colonized and the colonists affected and influenced one another.
 The diaspora of migrants contribute to the fusion of different cultures’ musical instruments, structure, and sound.
 The result of the hybrid musical forms demonstrates a new world sound, one that can not be compartmentalized according to land, language, and political borders.